maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-api-shell.md

 `do curl -s https://libapp.library.yale.edu/VoySearch/GetBibItem?isxn=$line | `

 In the body of the loop, we use our `curl` command to query the Voyager API endpoint.
-We call this command using the `$line` variable in place of the isbn number in the URL, this allows for the value read from the text file be subsituted in each iteration of the loop.
+We call this command using the `$line` variable in place of the ISBN number in the URL, this allows for the value read from the text file be substituted in each iteration of the loop.
 We then pipe the API response to the final part of our command:

 `jq '.record[].title'; done `